• Facebook

 This is a complete guide on how to cook a ham.
 With detailed information on preparation methods, cooking times, ham glaze ideas and tips and tricks for success, you’ll be able to turn out a perfect holiday ham year after year!

 When the holidays roll around, I always have a ham on the table.
 Hams are impressive, simple to make, and are popular with both kids and adults alike.
-Add a few festive side dishes such as sweet potato casserole and bacon green beans, then watch the rave reviews come in.
+Add a few festive side dishes such as Christmas salad, Instant Pot cranberry sauce, sweet potato casserole and bacon green beans, then watch the rave reviews come in.

-How to cook a ham with a brown sugar glaze.
+How to cook a ham results of a glazed ham garnished with fruit.

 Have you ever cooked a ham before?
 It can be an intimidating proposition, but it’s actually much simpler than you think.
-This is the ultimate guide on how to cook a ham, with plenty of guidance to ensure foolproof results.
+This is the ultimate guide on how to cook a ham, with plenty of guidance to ensure foolproof results for your Easter or Christmas celebration.

 There are many different varieties of hams.
 The vast majority of hams that are sold these days are pre-cooked.
 Some of these hams, such as Black Forest and Virginia ham, are thinly sliced and used for deli meat.
 The three types you’ll most often find for cooking whole are spiral cut hams, boneless hams, and bone-in shank half hams.